brooklynrail/brooklynrail-platform/content/events/2021/02/on-the-black-art-library-part-ii.md

 ---
 title: On the Black Art Library, Part II
-summary: Please join us for a second conversation on the Black Art Library in Detroit, featuring founder & curator Asmaa Walton with AJ Girard, Maceo "Paisley" Keeling, and Amani Olu.
-We conclude with a poetry reading from Kyle Carrero Lopez.
+summary: Independent curator AJ Girard joins Black Art Library founder Asmaa Walton, MOCAD curator Maceo “Paisley” Keeling, and creative entrepreneur Amani Olu for a conversation celebrating the first year of Black Art Library, curatorial and museum strategies for retooling art institutions, and the rich legacies of Black art, aesthetics, and culture.
+We’ll conclude with a poetry reading from Kyle Carrero Lopez.
 people:
   - person: aj-girard
   - person: asmaa-walton